chrischase011/termux-ngrok-configuration/README.md

  ./ngrok 3yfi69Hf9ekfpsh&dhjPsnfu&dhdoapBs7znao7adn
 ```

-And make you you will see a success or at least Auth Saved after you do it.
+And make sure you will see a success or at least Auth Saved after you do it.

 14. Now, let's try to connect our localhost to ngrok.. we all know that it uses port  8080 .
 To do so, type